lore4prez/weather-app/README.md

 # weather-app
 This is a personal project.
 My goal is to learn how to integrate the use of API into my projects and to practice how to design the UI using Figma.
 I do not own the weather icons images, credits goes to Tiru19 from reddit.
+I am using Visual Crossing API in this project.

 ## Wireframe
 ![wireframe](src/images/readme-images/wireframe.png)